anushapenumacha/reverse_p/README.md

 1. Install latest python 3
 2. Move to the directory containing setup.py
 3. perform pip install requirements.txt [ We need YARA python to be installed for the tool to function.
 It can also be installed using ```pip install yara-python```]
+    * **Note**:
-    * **Note** If yara-python fails to install from pip, install it from git source present here https://github.com/VirusTotal/yara-python
+        * If yara-python fails to install from pip, install it from git source present here https://github.com/VirusTotal/yara-python
+        * If running in windows, it might need msvc runtime DLLs
 4. Build our tool package using ```pip install .```
 5. Run the tool:
     * View the tool help